Phumnanya/Phumnanya/README.md

-- 👋 Hi, I’m Eustace Mbanefo
+- 👋 Hi, my name is Eustace Mbanefo
-- 👀 I’m interested in web and software development
+- 👀 I am interested in software development
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I am a certified Software Engineer from ALX
 - 💞️ I’m looking to collaborate on software development projects
 - 📫 How to reach me; +2348101710392, eustace364@gmail.com